KangchengHou/ldsc-pipeline/README.md

 ```

 ## Step 1: format annotation file (runtime = ~10 mins)
-`LDSC-DATA/example/test.hg19.bed` contains an example of a custom `.bed` file.
+`LDSC-DATA/example/test.hg19.bed` is an example of a user-defined `.bed` file containing the genomic annotation.
 The annotation needs to be in hg19 coordinates.

+To use your own annotation file, just replace the `LDSC-DATA/example/test.hg19.bed` with your own `.bed` file.

 ```bash
 for chrom in {1..22}; do